chanzuckerberg/cellxgene/ROADMAP.md

 have questions of feedback about this roadmap, please submit an issue on GitHub.

-Please note: this roadmap may change at any time.
+Please note: this roadmap is subject to change.

 *Last updated: April 11, 2019*